STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

 Logging
 =======

-|hpx| uses a sophisticated logging framework allowing to follow in detail
+|hpx| uses a sophisticated logging framework, allowing users to follow in detail
 what operations have been performed inside the |hpx| library in what sequence.
-This information proves to be very useful for diagnosing problems or just for improving the understanding what is happening in |hpx| as a consequence of invoking |hpx| API functionality.
+This information proves to be very useful for diagnosing problems or just for improving the understanding of what is happening in |hpx| as a consequence of invoking |hpx| API functionality.

 Default logging